lukelovekin/portfolio-docs/docs/README.md

-README document
+# Luke Lovekin's Portfolio

-                A link (URL) to your published portfolio website A link to your GitHub repository (repo) Ensure the repo is accessible by your Educators Description of your portfolio website, including,
+(A link (URL) to your published portfolio website0

+(A link to your GitHub repository)

+## About my website
-                Purpose
+### Purpose
-                Functionality / features
+The purpose of online portfolio website is to, show off skills, potentiel employer, advertise myself, contact me, backgrounds in tech and life, demonstrate certain abilities for web dev, personal, professional projects, my hub.

+## Functionality and Features

+responsive to all devices, grid set out, nav bar, header main page with 2 pics, about, stack, tech background, about, otherrrr like projects, links to all my socials, home and contact links, resume download option

+add effects and animation

-                Sitemap
+## Sitemap

+photos of all pages with a detailed overview
+The sections to my portfolio include: coverpage homepage contact social links resume about tech background projecs

-                Screenshots
+## Screenshots

+mobile screen shots
+tablet screen shots
+desktop screen shots

-                Target audience
+## Target audience

+My portfolios target audience

-                Tech stack (e.g. html, css, deployment platform, etc)
+## Tech stack (e.g. html, css, deployment platform, etc)

+## Wireframes

+Presents wireframes/mockups which address the design brief and components required (R8) 6.0 to >5.0 pts
+HD
+Slides include wireframes/mockups of *all* planned pages of the website.
+Decision making process is *comprehensively* explained with regards to the overall aesthetic of the website.

+## Planning and styling

+Outlines how planned pages, components and styling will engage audience (R9) 6.0 to >5.0 pts
+HD
+Slides include a *very detailed* list of components that will be used.
+A *comprehensive* explanation is given as to how components and styling will engage the audience.

+### contrast checker??
+### accessibility
+### testing
+### google lighthouse audit

 ============